Therapy for Depression

 • Low energy or motivation, even for things that once mattered

-• Feeling emotionally numb, flat or disconnected
+• Feeling emotionally numb, flat, or disconnected

 • Increased self-criticism or hopelessness